 Staff who have access to personal information gathered from the websites are made aware of data protection responsibilities.
-Names of the NCA staff members who have access to this information are available on request.
+Names of the CCPC staff members who have access to this information are available on request.

-Information that is no longer in use is retained on backup tape for no longer than one year.
+Information that is no longer in use is retained on backup for no longer than one year.

 Your right of access to personal information

-You may inform us of any changes in your personal data and, in accordance with our obligations under the Data Protection Acts 1998 and 2003, we will update or delete your personal data accordingly.
+You may inform us of any changes to your personal data and, in accordance with our obligations under the Data Protection Acts 1998 and 2003, we will update or delete your personal data accordingly.

 Privacy statements on third-party websites

-Should you have any concerns about your privacy or any of the issues covered in this statement, email us.
+Should you have any concerns about your privacy or any of the issues covered in this statement, please email us.